 - Walking Tour Brochure

-The Chamber office is now staffed four hours a day, 5 days a week to respond to requests for Relocation Packets, Lodging Information, Shopping, Activities, and to provide business and tourism information.
+The Chamber office is staffed four hours a day, 5 days a week to respond to requests for Relocation Packets, Lodging Information, Shopping, Activities, and to provide business and tourism information.
+We are proud of our ability to remain open safely (as soon as was allowed) throughout the pandemic.

 Ocean Park Area Chamber of Commerce